-The next course begins February 14, 2019.
-To Register click here.
+The next course begins September 12, 2019.
+Registration will open soon.
 Email Carissa Sheehan.
 Sign up to receive notification of future course offerings here.

 The Church has decades of history in traditional media campaigns using a broadcast approach, ‘pushing’ content out to large audiences.

 The game has changed with the advent of new media paradigms, especially social media.
 Social media is the primary way most people on earth engage with media content.
 It is no longer enough to tell the story you want to tell over traditional media or social media channels, and hope that you will connect with an audience.